nschaden/HackerNews-Restyled/README.md

 ### Safari

-For now this Chrome Extension is a distributed only via direct download here on Github:
+For now this Safari Extension is a distributed only via direct download here on Github:

 1. [Download](https://github.com/nschaden/HackerNews-Restyled/zipball/master) this package's contents.
 2. Drag the packaged-safari/hackernewsrestyled.safariextz file onto any open tab in Safari.